michaelrommel/rsyncmachine/README.md

 the values of retained backups can be changed in a configuration file, some values that should not normally be changed are defined in global variables at the beginning of this script.

+## Dependencies ##

+`rsyncmachine.pl` makes extensive use of existing modules from CPAN.
+Here is the list of the used modules that should be either in the default perl installation on a standard ubuntu, if you install the main perl interpreter or that are packaged separately:

+    File::Path
+    File::Basename
+    Carp
+    Getopt::Long
+    Pod::Usage
+    Switch
+    English
+    Filesys::DiskSpace
+    DateTime
+    Log::Log4perl
+    Readonly
+    RRDs
+    Try::Tiny
+    LockFile::Simple
+    IO::Socket::INET
+    Config::JSON

+Typically those modules a prepackaged, to install them e.g. for ubuntu:

+    apt-get install libswitch-perl
+    apt-get install libfilesys-diskspace-perl
+    apt-get install libdatetime-perl
+    apt-get install liblog-log4perl-perl
+    apt-get install libreadonly-perl
+    apt-get install librrdtool-oo-perl
+    apt-get install libtry-tiny-perl
+    apt-get install liblockfile-simple-perl
+    apt-get install libio-socket-ip-perl
+    apt-get install libconfig-json-perl

 ## Configuration File ##